LoginRadius/docs/content/blog/get-started-dotnet-webforms/index.md

 - **LoginRadius App Name** is the name of your app as mentioned in Get Credential step.
 - **return_url** is where you want to redirect users upon successful registration or login.
 [Whitelist your domain](#domain-whitelisting) if you are not using Local Domain for this tutorial.

-> return_url can be your website, frontend app, or backend server url where you are handling the access token.
+> For your Web Forms application, this will likely be a static page that requires data from your logged in user.
+However, the return_url can be anything from a static page to a backend server endpoint.

 ## Retrieve User Data using Access Token